 The Center for the Blue Economy provides free, open-access data and analysis on ocean-related economic activities and resource trends to assist with policy, management, and investment decisions for a wide spectrum of actors.

-The Center for the Blue Economy (CBE) staff, in collaboration with faculty and students in the International Environmental Policy program, CBE Visiting Scholars, and colleagues in innovative and well-respected academic and nonprofit organizations produce original research (research papers) and analysis (policy papers) to inform sound ocean and coastal resource management.
+The Center for the Blue Economy (CBE) staff, in collaboration with faculty and students in the International Environmental Policy program, CBE Visiting Scholars, and colleagues working in innovative and well-respected academic and nonprofit organizations produce original research (research papers) and analysis (policy papers) to inform sound and sustainable ocean and coastal resource management.
 Center for the Blue Economy research and policy papers are freely available to the public.

 The Journal of Ocean and Coastal Economics is a peer-reviewed, open-access, online journal that publishes research on the theory and practice of economics as applied to ocean and coastal resources.
 With a distinguished editorial board and its open review process, the journal helps to foster an international community of researchers and practitioners.
 The journal is freely available to all: there are no fees to authors or readers.
 Contracting with the Middlebury Institute’s world-class student translators, the journal provides abstracts of all papers in Chinese, French, Korean, Japanese, Portuguese, and Spanish.